farzanehDi/RSSR-doc/RSSR structure.md

 	 * ***npm run up***:In fact, to help with the second command, we use this command to update the project when the project is running with pm-2.

- - The last command is the ***npm run build***, which when we want to execute the production mode, we first execute this command to really build the project and place it on disk and execute the production mode commands.

-npm scripts if
+ - The last command is the ***npm run build***, which when we want to execute the production mode, we first execute this command to really build the project and place it on disk and execute the production mode commands. npm scripts execute that file if they hit a file,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzgzODYwMDMsLTE1MzExOTIyMjksMz
-U5MjY2MzA4LDE2MjAzMjg5NzIsNzE2MDI2MTYxLC0xOTU5NDE1
-NTM1LC0xOTUyODEwMDYyLDIwMTM2MTIzMjYsLTQ0NDUzNDc5NS
-wtMTgxMTk5MjY1NiwyMTE5NTQ4MzUsMTI2NTU5Njg5NF19
+eyJoaXN0b3J5IjpbLTE3NTUzODU0NDEsLTExMzgzODYwMDMsLT
+E1MzExOTIyMjksMzU5MjY2MzA4LDE2MjAzMjg5NzIsNzE2MDI2
+MTYxLC0xOTU5NDE1NTM1LC0xOTUyODEwMDYyLDIwMTM2MTIzMj
+YsLTQ0NDUzNDc5NSwtMTgxMTk5MjY1NiwyMTE5NTQ4MzUsMTI2
+NTU5Njg5NF19
 -->